Expoespa/Download-Cleaner/README.md

 ## Setup Instructions

 1. **Modify the Script Path**: Before running the script, make sure to update the `descargas_path` variable with the correct path to your Downloads folder.
-Replace `luisy` with your Windows username.
+Replace `YourUserName` with your Windows username.

     ```python
     descargas_path = 'C:\\Users\\YourUserName\\Downloads'